plone/training/docs/mastering-plone/features.md

 Per default the page does not show its contained items but just the title and the blocks an editor creates.
 The contained items can be shown by creating a listing block.
-A listing block without any criterias lists the contained items.
+A listing block without any criteria lists the contained items.

 ```{figure} _static/listingblock.png